 When you think of mushrooms, furry is probably not the first thing that comes to mind, but this is a mushroom that looks decidedly furry.
 To me, they look like Tribbles, those purring creatures from my favorite episode of Star Trek.
+Lion’s Mane mushrooms are delicious and meaty, though somewhat difficult to find.
+If you want to know where to buy Lion’s Mane mushrooms, read through the post for tips and then also look at the comment section, where people from around the country have posted places you can find these special mushrooms.

 Don’t you just want to pet them?
 When you slice open a Lion’s Mane, the interior looks a lot like a tiny slice of cauliflower–lots of branching structure, radiating out from the base.
 As you might imagine, this makes them soak up sauces with greater ferocity than your standard button mushroom.
 They are like delicious little flavor sponges.
 All of those little branches also create a different textural experience, and this is a good “meat substitute” mushroom, when properly prepared.

-I buy cultivated Lion’s Manes whenever they are available at our Farmers’ Market, from a Colorado grower called Hazel Dell.
+Here in Colorado I purchase cultivated Lion’s Manes whenever they are available at our Farmers’ Market, from a local grower called Hazel Dell.
 They also grow certified organic Cinnamon Caps, Oyster Mushrooms, Shiitakes, and standard button mushrooms.
 Mushrooms are one of my favorite foods, hands down, but for some reason I do not do shiitakes.
 One of the rare foods I do not like.
 However, give me a plate of Lion’s Mane or Oyster mushrooms, and you will make me happy.
 Like many mushrooms, Lion’s Manes are considered something of a “superfood” due to their antioxidant properties, and you can buy them in powdered or extract form for medicinal purposes–but I much prefer to just eat them.
 The best way to cook these is also really simple–brush them off, slice them, and cook them in some salted butter with some crushed garlic and a shake of ground white pepper.
 Absolute heaven.

 Cook them over medium-high heat and flip them just once, and the edges will get a little brown and crispy.
 This, with some scrambled eggs, is one of my favorite breakfasts.
 A note on cleaning: avoid washing these mushrooms whenever possible, as they will really soak up the water.
 If you must wash them, be sure to squeeze them dry so they will have a chance to brown.
 I clean mine by simply brushing or cutting off any debris.